 - 1. Select the IRS data retrieval process link through the FAFSA online, or - 2.
+Provide Tax Return for student and/or parent, or - 3.
 Request Tax Return transcripts through the IRS.
 Students are required to submit a copy of their tax return transcript and/or their W-2's.
 Parents of a dependent student need to submit a copy of their IRS Tax transcript and/or W-2's in order to complete the Verification process.
-Federal Tax Returns are NO longer accepted.
-If students can't locate these important documents they can easily obtain copies, free of charge, from the IRS.
-The IRS can be reached at 800-908-9946.

 As part of the verification process, non-filers must provide a non-filers statement for the prior-prior year.
 To obtain a non-filers statement, students must complete the 4506-T IRS form.
 This can be located on the IRS.
 GOV website.